vyvyd/context-aware-feedback-button/README.md

-# Feedback Button
+# Context-Aware Feedback Button

 ## Aim
 For an Single-Page-Application (SPA), design a feedback button that can be used **across** various micro-frontends.

+This button has a context aware target email address that can be set from any micro-frontend loaded on the UI.

 **Assumptions:**

-1. The feedback button has a configurable property 'email-address'
-2. Every micro-frontend can configure the property
-3. Configuring the property is done through DOM events
+1. Configuring the property is done through DOM events

 ## Running the application